Michael Paul Riordan: Expansion of the Educational missions

 In contrast, Riordan's tenure as superior-general saw a great expansion of the Brothers' educational structure in Ireland.

 Corporal punishment

 Another issue that Riordan had to deal with was that of increasing corporal punishment in the Brothers' schools.

 Riordan died in February 1862.
 Brother James Aloysius Hoare succeeded Riordan as superior-general.

 Riordan and Edmund Rice

 Riordan is best remembered for his opposition to his congregation's founder, Brother Edmund Ignatius Rice.
-Several points of contention have been identified as a way of explaining the rivalry that clearly appeared between the two men.
+Several points of contention have been identified to explain their rivalry.
 Riordan's disdain for Rice was only comparable to fellow North Monastery Brother Joseph Leonard, and he has been described as Rice's "staunchest critic".